How to Raise Chickens for Eggs?

 If you’re going to be out of town, make sure that you have a chicken-sitter to take care of your feathered friends.
 Choose someone who is experienced in working with chickens and can handle anything that might come up while you’re away.

 Hens will lay eggs when there is approximately 12 to 14 hours of sunlight during the day (typically spring to early fall).
 Many breeds begin laying eggs by the time the hens are 26 weeks old.
-Depending on how many chickens you have, you might even be able to collect twice a day during the summer.
+Depending on how many chickens you have, you might even be collecting eggs twice a day.

 You will want to collect your eggs every day to prevent accident breaks or egg-eating from your hens.
 If you do find a broken egg, remove it from the coop and clean up any mess in the bedding and nest boxes.
 Fresh eggs do not need to be washed and any debris can be wiped off with a dry cloth.
 Once the eggs are washed, the natural protective coating is removed and the eggs will need to be refrigerated.
 If left unwashed, eggs can be stored on the counter for up to a month.

 While this may seem like a lot of preparation and work, raising chickens for eggs becomes quite easy and routine once you get the hang of it.
 The benefit of farm-fresh eggs is more than worth it.
 You get tasty eggs organically raised eggs for a relatively low cost and can have fun doing it.